safwah/MHubDroid/README.md

         and

-        if your ionic ionic package is too advance for this :
+        if your ionic ionic package is too advanced for this :

-        $ npm i -D -E @ionic/v1-toolkit
+        $ sudo npm i -D -E @ionic/v1-toolkit

     Voila!
 Your Ready Made BoilerPlate Was Chef Crossfully Safe by JustEd-7AppsInc(Asia)| 7appsinc@gmail.com